Hannah Kudjoe

 Hannah had the ability to bring people together.
 She was able to convince others to support and fight for independence.
 She helped Kwame Nkrumah in bringing people to join the CPP and support it.

-She once helped the Big Six when they were arrested by bringing people together to call for their release by the colonial masters.
+She once helped the Big Six when they were arrested by bringing people together to call for their release by the colonial government.

 Early life

 Born in Busua (near Dixcove), in the Ahanta District in the Western Region of the Gold Coast (now Ghana) in December 1918 to Mr. and Mrs. John Peter Dadson of Busua, Kudjoe was the youngest of 10 children.
 She was one of the privileged few girls that went to school in an era where few girls went to school.
 She started her elementary education at Busua Methodist School and completed at Sekondi Methodist School.
 After finishing school, she became a popular dressmaker in Tarkwa, where she married J. C. Kudjoe.
 He was a manager of Abontiako gold mines near Tarkwa.
 The marriage did not last, and she began living with her brother, E. K. Dadson, a prominent United Gold Coast Convention (UGCC) activist.